Through the Portal

 "Darn right, there is," the man said.
 "Perhaps you've met my brilliant creation."

 "I destroyed him first."

 "Really?
 When did you last hear from him?"

-"I've heard rumors," said Evina, "but I don't have time for chit-chat.
-I have work to do."
+"I've heard rumors," Evina said, "but I don't have time for chit-chat."

 "Mark my words, there's nothing you can do to stop me!
 You will all suffer what you deserve!
 Everyone will!"

-The ash burned brightly and a wall of darkness rose above it, enveloping him in a black dome.
-The earth was gone and he fell, sinking into an endless sea of thought.
-He felt strange like he was being pulled apart, but it did not hurt.
+The ash burned brightly, and a wall of darkness rose above it, enveloping him in a black dome.
+The earth was gone, and he fell, sinking into an endless sea of thought.
+He felt a strange sensation like he was being pulled apart, but it did not hurt.
 Confusion overcame him, and his mind spun around and around until his consciousness began to fade away.
 He had entered the dream zone.